Balmaseda: History

 The lands in which Balmaseda is located had been inhabited since centuries before its official foundation, with evidence of ancient pastoral activity.
 In the eastern end of the municipality there is a Roman milestone which belonged to the Pisorica-Flaviobriga road, which connected the present-day cities of Castro Urdiales and Herrera de Pisuerga.
 This road is believed to have been in use at least since the 1st Century, as the milestone is dated 238.
 Even though the town's old bridge could have been built simultaneously, there are not any evidences of its existence until some centuries later.

 The territory in which today is located Balmaseda belonged to the valley of Mena, part of the Kingdom of Navarre.
 The Castilians occupied it in 1175, moment when the king handed over the territory to Lope Sánchez de Mena, Lord of Bortedo and kin of the Lord of Biscay.
 Lope Sánchez founded then the village, probably on the same location of a previous settlement, in one of the banks of the river Kadagua, granting the village the fuero of Logroño.
 Among the reasons for the foundation of the village were its protected location between mountains and the existence of a commercial road connecting to Castile and Biscay.

 The village was incorporated to the lands of the Lord of Biscay when the Lord Lope Díaz II de Haro married the daughter of Alfonso IX, thus obtaining the territories of Balmaseda and Orduña.
 In 1234, Lope confirmed the municipal charter establishing Balmaseda as a town.
 However, this first union with Biscay would not last much; in 1255 the town was converted back to Castile because of the disputes caused by Diego López III de Haro.
 In 1274 it was given back to Biscay to be once more handed back to Castile in 1288 after the murder of Lope Díaz III in Alfaro following the orders of Sancho IV.
 Diego López IV would once more reinstate Balmaseda into Biscay.
 In 1312, after the disputes between Biscay and Castile, Balmaseda was once more reintegrated into the kingdom.
 The town would be incorporated again in Biscay in 1388, as it was requested by the village itself.

+During the Middle Ages, Balmaseda was home to a Jewish community until their voluntary departure in 1487.

 On 5 November 1808 the city was the theatre of the Battle of Valmaseda, part of the Peninsular War, between French and Spanish armies.

 In May 2016, the return of Valmaseda to the Las Encartaciones Commonwealth, from which it had left in 2001, was agreed.
 The inclusion was carried out with the votes in favor of PNV, Avant Gordexola and Agrupación Electoral Independiente, three abstentions by EH Bildu and the vote against by Zalla Bai and Karrantza Zabala.
 The Carranza government team presented a judicial appeal on behalf of the municipal group, on the contrary, the mayor of Zalla, Javier Portillo Berasaluze, presented the judicial appeal against membership on behalf of the Zalla City Council.